Bon - The Indigenous Religion of Tibet

 The Evolution of Bon under the Influence of Buddhism

 In the 8th Century, Buddhism slowly came into Tibet, and its influence eventually caused struggles between the powerful nobles and the ruling house of Tibet.
 Prodded by these struggles and the need to have a scripture of its own, Bon started to evolve into a distinctly systematized religion with well-written sacred scripture and well-laid doctrines.
-Throughout these struggles, Bon did not gain religious supremacy over Buddhism because of the late 8th-century persecution of Bon religion and its followers by King Khrison Detsen.
+Throughout these struggles, Bon did not gain religious supremacy over Buddhism because of the late 8th-century persecution of the Bon religion and its followers by King Khrison Detsen.
 Despite this persecution, however, Bon—as an indigenous religion—and its practices persisted in the eastern and northern frontiers of Tibet.

 Bon and Buddhism